 “Even if you’re bringing in visitors via adverts, without some sort of content to guide them along their journey and assist in converting them into customers, it’s extremely unlikely you’re going to be able to build a meaningful business” Austin Mullins, Founder of Conversion Media

-Although traditional marketing is still an effective means of boosting business brands, it can’t be compared to content marketing, also called inbound marketing.
+Although traditional marketing is still an effective means of boosting business brands, it can’t be compared to content marketing, also known as inbound marketing.

 Content marketing brings the customers to you.
 It is achieved by providing content that interests your target audience and encourages people to visit your business site.
 At this stage, you can then engage them by demonstrating your expertise and encouraging them to convert into potential clients.